 Please enter via our online entry site: www.wildlifephotographeroftheyear.com.

-If you've entered in the past three years, you're already registered with us so just follow the steps below:
+If you've entered in the past four years, you're already registered with us so just follow the steps below:

 1. Sign in with your registered email address and password.

 2. Pay the competition entry fee via your dashboard.

 3. Select the categories you would like to enter, and upload and save your files.

 If you haven't entered since 2012, you'll need to register and set up a competition account.
 Once completed, you'll be able to use the same email address and password for all future Wildlife Photographer of the Year competitions.
 You can then follow steps 1 to 3 above.

 The Adult Competition is open to anyone aged 18 or over on 15 December 2016.

 The entry fee is £30, and payment must be made through the online entry system with a credit or debit card.
 Please visit www.wildlifephotographeroftheyear.com.

 You may submit a total of 25 entries in the Adult Competition.

 You may enter up to 25 images in all categories other than the following, which have different requirements:

 Rising Star Portfolio Award (ages 18 to 25)

 Wildlife Photographer Portfolio Award (ages 26 and over)

 For these three categories, you may submit a minimum of six and a maximum of 10 images.

 Entries into these categories count towards your 25 images in total.

 Once your files have been uploaded and saved, they are automatically included in the competition.
 You can see the images you've entered by clicking on the 'View your entries' tab from your dashboard.